 So with that, here are 10 Ways to keep your hair healthy and beautiful through your 40s and 50s:

 - Use the proper hair products to protect your hair from the sun, heat tools, the elements, & processing.
-My stylist recommended an entire arsenal of products to use in a specific order.
+My stylist recommended an entire arsenal of products by (Arrojo) to use in a specific order.
 Yes, I know, stylists make money off of these products, but at this stage in my life, I’m willing to spend the money on better products if they are going to keep my hair looking the best it can.
-These products include an every day conditioner, a leave-in condtioner once a week, a deep conditioner to use periodically, a heat protectant spray, styling mousse, and Moroccan oil to apply while your hair is still wet and before you blow dry your hair.
+These products include an every day conditioner, a leave-in conditioner once a week, a deep conditioner to use periodically, a heat protectant spray, styling mousse, and Moroccan Oil (this stuff is like liquid gold!) to apply while your hair is still wet and before you blow dry your hair.
 Keep in mind that whatever products you use, make sure that they cater to your hair type – thick, thin, curly, coarse, fine, color-treated, greasy, dry, etc.

 - Don’t brush too often and use a wide toothed comb to de-tangle your hair when it’s wet.
 This will help minimize breakage due to wet hair being more fragile and susceptible to damage.